 Every quarter, the English Department offers variable topics courses such as English 315 (Studies in a Literary Genre), English 324 (Studies in Literary Topics) and English 515 (Senior Seminar) on selected topics.
 The topics for these courses change each quarter, and the courses may be repeated for credit as topics change.
-Those scheduled for Fall 2017 are described below.
+Those scheduled for Spring 2018 are described below.
 If you'd like further information about these courses or other English Department offerings, please contact the instructor.
 You'll find their contact information on our faculty information pages.

 ENG 315.
 Davina Warden.
 Literature of the Anthropocene: Fiction in an Age of Environmental Crisis.
 TR 2:00-3:50 pm